Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/README.md

 *   [Vesting Type - CustomVestingTranche Array](./vesting-properties-vesting-type---customvestingtranche-array.md "Explicitly-defined vesting tranches for the securities which can be used in place of a vesting schedule") – `Types.Vesting.schema.json#/properties/custom_vesting_tranches`

+*   [Vesting Type - CustomVestingTranche Array](./vesting-properties-vesting-type---customvestingtranche-array.md "Explicitly-defined vesting tranches for the securities which can be used in place of a vesting schedule") – `Types.Vesting.schema.json#/properties/custom_vesting_tranches`

+*   [Vesting Type - EventDrivenVestingCondition Array](./vesting-properties-vesting-type---eventdrivenvestingcondition-array.md "Tree-structured event-driven vesting conditions for the securities, including single- or double-trigger acceleration") – `Types.Vesting.schema.json#/properties/event_driven_vesting_conditions`

 *   [Vesting Type - EventDrivenVestingCondition Array](./vesting-properties-vesting-type---eventdrivenvestingcondition-array.md "Tree-structured event-driven vesting conditions for the securities, including single- or double-trigger acceleration") – `Types.Vesting.schema.json#/properties/event_driven_vesting_conditions`

 *   [VestingSchedule - Comments](./vestingschedule-properties-vestingschedule---comments.md "List of comments for the vesting schedule") – `Objects.VestingSchedule.schema.json#/properties/comments`